cybozu-go/neco-gcp/docs/necogcp.md

 * `necogcp create-snapshot`

     Create `home` volume snapshot.
+This subcommand is mainly for backup purpose.

 * `necogcp restore-snapshot`

     Restore `home` volume from the latest snapshot in the zone specified by the flag `--dest-zone`.
+You have to delete the `home` persistent disk manually before restoration.

 ### GCE instance management on neco-test project